ITI Courses After 10th - Courses List, Eligibility, Duration, Institution Name

 Types of ITI courses after 10th

-There are two main types of ITI courses after the 10th, engineering and non-engineering courses.
-Engineering courses are technical focusing on concepts of engineering, mathematics, science, and technology.
-Whereas, non-engineering courses are not technical and focus on soft skills, languages and other sector's specific skills and knowledge.
+There are two main types of ITI courses after the 10th: engineering and non-engineering courses.
+ITI engineering courses are technical, focusing on concepts of engineering, mathematics, science, and technology.
+Whereas, non-engineering courses are not technical and focus on soft skills, languages and other sectors' specific skills and knowledge.
+The duration of the ITI subjects could be between six months to three years, depending on the type and nature of the course.
+Top institutes (government and private institutes) screen students based on written tests, and some private institutions enrol students through direct admissions.

 Related links: